 - The propensity for beer of the main communities in Malaya (today Malaysia and Republic of Singapore).

-– Typical resorts for beer including the famed Raffles Hotel just prior to the cataclysmic invasion by Imperial Japan.
+Typical resorts for beer, including the famed Raffles Hotel just ahead of the cataclysmic invasion by Imperial Japan.

 I deconstruct as well the little-known Bass Purple Triangle Ale, a Bass export bottling promoted with verve in 1920s Malaya.
 The provision of beer by the N.A.A.F.I., caterer to H.M.
 Forces, is also reviewed.
 An interesting angle emerges viz. the Royal Air Force.

 In sum, apart the facts and figures, some rather compelling sociocultural history arises from the study.